-(4) Whereas, after receipt and review of an Order in the case of Hoffman, et al. v.
-Village of Pleasant Prairie, Case No. 16-CF-697-JPS from the United States District Court, Eastern District of Wisconsin, the Village Board determined that it would again review this ordinance in light of this most recent court decision and determined that additional revisions should be made to the ordinance.

-(5) Whereas, on June 26, 2017, the Village held a public hearing on this ordinance after publication of a Notice of Public Hearing two times each in the Westine Report and the Racine Journal Times, both newspapers of general circulation within the Village.
-At this public
+- (4) Whereas, after receipt and review of an Order in the case of Hoffman, et al. v.
+Village of Pleasant Prairie, Case No. 16-CF-697-JPS from the United States District Court, Eastern District of Wisconsin, the Town Board determined that it would again review this ordinance in light of this most recent court decision and determined that additional revisions should be made to the ordinance. - (5) Whereas, on June 26, 2017, the Town held a public hearing on this ordinance after publication of a Notice of Public Hearing two times each in the Westine Report and the Racine Journal Times, both newspapers of general circulation within the Town.
+At this public hearing, the Town Board heard comments on the ordinance from members of the public and reviewed and discussed the ordinance as well as the following written materials: - a.

-- a.
 "Recidivism of Adult Sexual Offenders."
 U.S. Department of Justice, July 2015, SOMAPI (Sex Offender Management Assessment and Planning Initiative); and - b.
 "An Overview of Sex Offender Management."
 July 2002, U.S. Department of Justice, CSOM (Center for Sex Offender Management); and - c.
 "There goes the Neighborhood?
 Estimates of the Impact of Crime Risk on Property Values from Megan's Laws."
 May 2006, National Bureau of Economic Research; and - d.
 Order of the Honorable J.P.
 Stadtmueller of the United Stated District Court, Eastern District of Wisconsin, Hoffman et al. v.
 Village of Pleasant Prairie, Case No. 16-CF-697-JPS. - Findings and intent.
-This Article III is a regulatory measure aimed at protecting the health (b) and safety of children in the Village from the risk that convicted sex offenders may reoffend in locations close to their residences.
-The village board finds and declares that repeat sexual offenders who use physical violence and sexual offenders who prey on children, are sexual offenders who present an extreme threat to the public safety and the health of children.
+This Article III is a regulatory measure aimed at protecting (b) the health and safety of children in the Town from the risk that convicted sex offenders may reoffend in locations close to their residences.
+The town board finds and declares that repeat sexual offenders who use physical violence and sexual offenders who prey on children, are sexual offenders who present an extreme threat to the public safety and the health of children.
 Sexual offenders are extremely likely to use physical violence and to repeat their offenses; and most sexual offenders commit many offenses, have many more victims than are ever reported, and are prosecuted for only a fraction of their crimes.
 This makes the cost of sexual offender victimization to society at large and the community where they reside, while incalculable, clearly exorbitant.
 It is further believed that such persons present an alarmingly high risk of re-offending once released.
-As such, the Village hereby establishes regulations which restrict certain offenders from residing or congregating in areas that are at or near where there is a high concentration of children in order to provide better protection for children in the Village by minimizing immediate access and proximity to children and thereby reducing opportunity and temptation for recidivism.
+As such, the Town hereby establishes regulations which restrict certain offenders from residing or congregating in areas that are at or near where there is a high concentration of children in order to provide better protection for children in the

+Town by minimizing immediate access and proximity to children and thereby reducing opportunity and temptation for recidivism.

-It is not the intent of the village board to punish sex offenders, but rather to serve the village's compelling interest to promote, protect and improve the health, safety and welfare of the citizens of the village by creating areas around locations where children regularly congregate in concentrated numbers, wherein, certain sexual offenders are prohibited from establishing temporary or permanent residence.
+It is not the intent of the town board to punish sex offenders, but rather to serve the town's compelling interest to promote, protect and improve the health, safety and welfare of the citizens of the town by creating areas around locations where children regularly congregate in concentrated numbers, wherein, certain sexual offenders are prohibited from establishing temporary or permanent residence.
 Due to the high rate of recidivism for sexual offenders, and because reducing both opportunity and temptation would help minimize the risk of reoffense, there is a compelling need to protect children where they congregate or play in public places.